serifpersia/midi-router/README.md

 3. **MIDI Router Application:**
    - Launch the MIDI Router application.
-   - Select the MIDI input device you want to use.
-   - Choose the MIDI output devices you want to route to.
+   - Click on MIDI IN device you want to route MIDI data from and drag to a MIDI OUT device/s that will receive the data.
-   - Press the start button to activate MIDI routing, transpose, and octave shift.
+   - Click on white circle in the middle of the connection to stop routing.

 ## Download
   [![Download](https://img.shields.io/github/release/serifpersia/midi-router.svg?style=flat-square)](https://github.com/serifpersia/midi-router/releases)